Online Computation with Untrusted Advice: List update

 \sh{In this section, we study the list update problem under the untrusted advice model.}The list update problem consists of a list of items of length $m$, and a sequence of $n$ requests that should be served with minimum total cost.
 Every request corresponds to an `access' to an item in the list.
 If the item is at position $i$ of the list then its access cost is $i$.
 After accessing the item, the algorithm can move it closer to the front of the list with no cost using a `free exchange'.
 In addition, at any point, the algorithm can swap the position of any two consecutive items in the list using a `paid exchange' which has a cost of 1.
 Throughout this section, we adopt the standard assumption that $m$ is a large integer but still a constant with respect to $n$. \sh{In particular, we assume that $m\in o(n)$.}

-Move-to-Front (\MTF) is an algorithm that moves every accessed item to the front of the list using a free exchange. \sh{Sleator and Tarjan~\cite{SleTar85A} proved that }\MTF has a competitive ratio of at most 2~\cite{SleTar85A}, which is \sh{.
-This ratio turns out to be }the best that a deterministic algorithm can achieve~\cite{Irani91}.
-Timestamp~\cite{Albers98} \sh{, introduced by Albers~\cite{Albers98},} is another algorithm that achieves the optimal competitive ratio of 2.
-This algorithm uses a free exchange to move an accessed item $x$ to the front of the first item that has been accessed at most once since the last access to $x$. \sh{Another class of algorithms are }Move-To-Front-Every-Other-Access (\MTFF) is a class of algorithms which \sh{that move the accessed item to the front of the list on every other access.
-More precisely, these algorithms} maintain a bit for each item in the list.
+Move-to-Front (\MTF) is an algorithm that moves every accessed item to the front of the list using a free exchange. {Sleator and Tarjan~\cite{SleTar85A} proved that }\MTF has a competitive ratio of at most 2~\cite{SleTar85A}, which is the best that a deterministic algorithm can achieve~\cite{Irani91}. \textsc{Timestamp}, introduced by Albers~\cite{Albers98}, is another algorithm that achieves the optimal competitive ratio of 2.
+This algorithm uses a free exchange to move an accessed item $x$ to the front of the first item that has been accessed at most once since the last access to $x$.
+Another class of algorithms are Move-To-Front-Every-Other-Access (\MTFF) is a class of algorithms which maintain a bit for each item in the list.
 Upon accessing an item $x$, the bit of $x$ is flipped, and $x$ is moved to front if its bit is 0 after the flip (otherwise the list is not updated).
 If all bits are 0 at the beginning, \MTFF is called called Move-To-Front-Even (\MTFE), and if all bits are 1 at the beginning, \MTFF is called Move-To-Front-Odd (\MTFO).
 Both \MTFE and \MTFO algorithms have a competitive ratio of $5/2$~\cite{BoyKamLata14}.
-In\sh{Boyar et al}~\cite{BoyKamLata14} it is shown that, for any request sequence, at least one of Timestamp, \MTFO, and \MTFE has a competitive ratio of at most $5/3$.
+In \sh{Boyar et al}~\cite{BoyKamLata14} it is shown that, for any request sequence, at least one of \textsc{Timestamp}, \MTFO, and \MTFE has a competitive ratio of at most $5/3$.
 For a given request sequence, the best option among the three algorithms can be indicated with two bits of advice, giving a $5/3$-competitive algorithm.
 However, if the advice is untrusted, the competitive ratio can be as bad as $5/2$.

-To address this issue, we introduce an algorithm named Toggle (\MO) that has a parameter $\beta\in[0,1/2]$, and uses 2 advice bits to select one of the algorithms Timestamp, \MTFE or \MTFO.
+To address this issue, we introduce an algorithm named Toggle (\MO) that has a parameter $\beta\in[0,1/2]$, and uses 2 advice bits to select one of the algorithms \textsc{Timestamp}, \MTFE or \MTFO, see Figure~\ref{fig:toggle}.
 This algorithm achieves a competitive ratio of $r_{\MO} = 5/3 + \frac{5\beta}{6+3\beta}$ when the advice is trusted and a competitive ratio of at most $w_{\MO} = 2 + 2/(4+5\beta)$ when the advice is untrusted.
 The parameter $\beta$ can be tuned and should be smaller when the advice is more reliable.
-In particular, when $\beta=0$, we get a $(5/3,2.5)$-competitive algorithm.
+In particular, when $\beta=0$, we get a $(5/3,5/2)$-competitive algorithm.